-- be employed as a full-time teacher in a NYS public school; - hold a valid New York State teaching certificate; - hold tenure in his/her current position; - commit to and actually complete the entirety of the initial NBPTS candidacy effort; - commit to teaching full-time in a New York public school for at least one (1) full school year following completion of the initial grant period; - apply for NBPTS certification, pay for the first component and annual registration fee; - apply for the Albert Shanker Grant. - Public school teachers not holding tenure and teachers in non-public schools (including charter schools that do not have an LEA public school district) are not eligible for the Shanker Grant. - Shanker Grant recipients must agree to remain employed in a NYS public school district for at least one year after receiving National Board Certification.
+- be employed as a full-time teacher in a NYS public school; - hold a valid New York State teaching certificate; - hold tenure in his/her current position; - commit to and actually complete the entirety of the initial NBPTS candidacy effort; - commit to teaching full-time in a New York public school for at least one (1) full school year following completion of the initial grant period; - apply for NBPTS certification, pay for the first component and annual registration fee; - apply for the Albert Shanker Grant. - Public school teachers not holding tenure and teachers in non-public schools (including charter schools that do not have an LEA public school district) are not eligible for the Shanker Grant.

-• Candidate Reimbursement
+Candidate Reimbursement

 After a candidate completes the National Board process, the candidate is eligible to be reimbursed for the cost of their first component provided that the candidate did not receive any form of reimbursement for their first component from any other source.
-Candidates will be eligible to submit for reimbursement after NYSED has received official notification from National Board at the end of a cycle.
+Candidates will be eligible to submit for reimbursement after NYSED has received official notification from NBPTS at the end of a cycle.